Frequently Asked Questions for Parents

 Student Affairs coordinates the University response to campus and individual student emergencies.
 Student Affairs is also the contact when students are involved in a serious incident away from the Lawrence campus.
 Student Affairs will offer information, counseling, and support to students, their families and others affected by the incident.
 Student Affairs insures appropriate, confidential notification and communication among University offices when responding to campus and individual student emergencies.
 Keeping community safety and security at its core, Student Affairs is always available to assist students in negotiating the University community.
-To report an extended illness or accident that keeps a student away from class, contact the Academic Achievement and Access Center at 785-864-4064.
+To report an extended illness or accident that keeps a student away from class, contact Student Support and Case Management in Student Affairs at 785-864-4064.

 - KU Office of Public Safety (police)